 The process begins with the solicitation of nominations. affiliate, emeritus, graduate and professional members may nominate others for the positions being elected this year.
 Affiliate, emeritus, graduate and professional members may also nominate themselves.

 Anyone nominated will be contacted and asked to either accept or decline their nomination.
 Candidates who accepted a nomination will receive a nomination acceptance statement.
 The AFA Nominations & Elections Committee carefully considers all of the acceptance statements and determines the final slate of nominees.
 Affiliate, graduate, professional, and retired members and past presidents will then vote on the slate.

 What is the Nominations & Elections Committee and what do they do?

 The purpose of the NEC is to create a slate of the best possible candidates to advance the association and its strategic plan.

 This committee also has the responsibility for administering the election process for AFA.
 The committee is chaired by a past president and is comprised of two affiliate, emeritus, graduate, or professional members from each of the association's regions, one appointed in consultation with the board of directors, and one elected by the membership of each region.
 Each region also elects one alternate to the NEC.

 What if I don't know who the candidates are?

 The NEC compiles candidate information and provides a recorded interview with each individual candidate.
 These materials will be available on our website to help you make an informed choice.

 I think I'd like to run for an office.
 Can I nominate myself?

 Yes.
-The Nominations & Elections Committee slates candidates based on the skill sets they can bring to a specific office, so nominate yourself if you are interested in this leadership challenge.
+The NEC slates candidates based on the skill sets they can bring to a specific office, so nominate yourself if you are interested in this leadership challenge.